 Actively Engaged in Persuasion

-In this course, students learn how to discuss complex moral questions.
-They learn how to structure an argument using their own and other people’s ideas.
-Students learn to improve their pronunciation and sentence structure.
-They also learn how to use insights from social psychology to connect with their audience to make them more receptive to facts and logic.
+With Actively Engaged in Persuasion, students learn how to discuss complex moral questions.
+They learn how to structure an argument essay using their own and other people’s ideas, to improve their pronunciation and sentence structure, and to connect with their audience in ways that make listeners more receptive to facts and logic.
+Along the way, Persuasion trains them to become more efficient learners with proven strategies:

 Praise for Persuasion